anon-conference-submission/icml_gmc/README.md

 cmake ..
 make VoronoiClassifier_cl
 ```
-and copy `cpp/VoronoiClassifier_cl` to `gmc_code/DelaunayComponentAnalysis/` folder.
-To check if executable file was built successfully run `gmc_code/DelaunayComponentAnalysis/VoronoiClassifier_cl` and make sure you see the following output
+Then copy `cpp/VoronoiClassifier_cl` to the `gmc_code/DelaunayComponentAnalysis/` folder and check that the executable file was built successfully by running `gmc_code/DelaunayComponentAnalysis/VoronoiClassifier_cl` in the terminal.
+Make sure you see the following output
 ```bash
 VoronoiClassifier_cl: <path>/voronoi-boundary-classifier/cpp/main_vc.cpp:51: void run_classification(int, char**): Assertion `argc >= 3' failed.
 Aborted (core dumped)
 ```
+For troubleshooting, we refer to the [original implementation.](https://github.com/anonymous-researcherID1893ar/DelaunayComponentAnalysis)

 ## Reproducing experiments